-The Company is required to pay a revolving line commitment fee of \$225,000 in three equal annual installments of \$75,000 starting on the one-year anniversary of the revolving line.
-The Company made the first installment payment of \$75,000 in June 2019.
+The Company is required to pay a revolving line commitment fee of \$225,000 in three equal annual installments of \$75,000 starting on the one-year anniversary of the SVB Line of Credit.
+The Company made the first installment payment of \$75,000 in June 2019 and accrues this cost monthly.
 The SVB Line of Credit matures in June 2021.
 When the Company holds unrestricted cash balances greater than \$5.0 million interest accrues at a floating rate per annum equal to the greater of prime rate or 4.75%.
-If the unrestricted cash balance is less than \$5.0 million interest accrues at a floating rate per annum equal to the greater of prime rate plus 0.5% or 4.75%, with interest payable monthly.
+If the unrestricted cash balance is less than \$5.0 million interest accrues at a floating rate per annum equal to the greater per annum equal to the greater of prime rate plus 0.5% or 4.75%, with interest payable monthly.
+Interest is paid based upon the borrowed funds.